fl101/awardfares-blog/_posts/2024-03-14-eurobonus-guide.md

 If you have unused vouchers and are looking into flying with Star Alliance Airlines, this might be a good time to consolidate bookings.
 For example, it might be a good time to try cabins such as Lufthansa First, ANA The Room, etc.

+### Award Release Dates

+While the general timeframe of 330-359 days likely applies, specific release dates for EuroBonus members will depend on how SAS and SkyTeam airlines integrate their loyalty programs.

+We will keep monitoring the situation and updating our [Ultimate Guide to Award Release Dates](https://blog.awardfares.com/ultimate-guide-to-award-release-dates/) accordingly.

 ## How To Find Cheap EuroBonus Award Flights (Step-by-step)

 ### Booking flights on SAS